VizCreation/Udemy-Dashboard-Onyx-DataSet-Challenge-/README.md

 ## Data Visualisation

 This Dashboard was created for the Challenge Project.
-Users can use the 3 silcers at the top (in red) to choose their desired view for 'Cateogry, Year of Publish' and 'Enrollment Type'.
+<br>Users can use the 3 slicers at the top (in red) to choose their desired view for 'Cateogry, Year of Publish' and 'Enrollment Type'.
 The third picture is a tooltip that will appear showing more details of the course whenever a user mouse over the bar chart.
 Such details include the 'No. of subcribers, Course first published date, Course Fee, Course Duration and URL for the course'.

 ![Dashboard](https://github.com/VizCreation/Udemy-Dashboard-Onyx-DataSet-Challenge-/assets/157504708/97342dcc-ba3d-43c6-b588-6a4b92ab06d1)